Nic Martin

 Nic Martin is an Australian rules footballer who plays for the Essendon Football Club in the Australian Football League (AFL).
+He is a product of the Trinity College football program.
 He joined the club as a rookie prior to the 2022 season.
 He made his senior debut for Essendon against Geelong in round 1, scoring 5 goals and having 27 disposals, earning him a rising star nomination for that round.

+At the conclusion of the 2023 season Martin was voted the runner up in the AFL Coaches Association Best Young Player award behind Collingwood’s Nick Daicos.

+Martin finished the 2024 season runner up in the Essendon best and fairest award, and also equaled the most disposals by an Essendon player in a single game, amassing 44 disposals in the Round 3 win over St Kilda.

+In the 2025 season, Martin won the Yiooken award, being the best on ground in the dreamtime match.
+He also suffered an ACL injury in the Round 18 loss to Richmond.

+Statistics

+Updated to the end of 2025.